bediger4000/alien_words/README.md

 }
 ```

+I don't know if you could keep a Go slice of `rune` to track the lexically less than
+relationships among all characters discovered so far.
+Even a sorted word input list that ends up with a single chain of letters
+has input states where less than relationships between letters is indeterminate.
+Maybe that trick used in [heap](https://en.wikipedia.org/wiki/Binary_heap)
+algorithm binary trees,
+where knowing the index of a node lets you calculate child and parent nodes.
+I think pointers are less confusing in the current situation.

 I keep a root node, the letter determined to be lexically least so far.
 I wrongly believed that would be the first letter of the first word of the list.
 That's not true, a word list of `['ba', 'bb', 'bc']` has a first letter
 of first word that's not the first lexically sorted letter.
+I suppose it would be possible to put a `root bool` element in the `node` struct,
+so as to mark the root node, but that seems error-prone.

 In addition, I have a `map[rune]*node` to track all of the characters discovered.
 Due to Go's method system, I added a method through which all